 It's easy to keep on top of cultural trends that beam out at us from all media.
 But how about public relations trends that can help your growth and development?
-These can be less accessible and tougher to master.
-Yet, they can help you get a jump start on the future.
-Read on to discover the key trends in public relations that can give you a head start.
+These can be less accessible and tougher to navigate.
+Yet, they can get you a jump start on the future.
+Read on to discover the key PR trends for 2020 that can give you a head start.

-What trends can help you to prepare for the future of public relations?
-Let’s look at 10 fast-growing trends that will help your entire PR strategy to adjust and run smoother.
+Let’s look at 10 fast-growing trends that will help your entire PR strategy to adjust and run smoother for 2020.

 In the past, the emphasis was on C-suite-level thought leadership -- after all, the names representing the company should be known as industry experts.
 But the idea of thought leadership has trickled down, and we see more lower-level employees reaching out for thought leadership.

 A company-wide approach to thought leadership has multiple benefits.
 First, it helps your brand to target a wider, more diverse audience and distribute more content.
 Second, if an executive thought leader within your company leaves, he or she won’t exit with all your company’s thought leadership power.

 Help those in all levels of your company to grow and nurture their own personal brand.
 Encourage them to write thought leadership content and create social media profiles that show off their development as a thought leader.

 2. A Lean Toward Self Service

 A new study from Episerver shows that businesses want a more streamlined buying process -- self service, if you will.
 More specifically, when asked in what ways B2B companies could improve, respondents chose the following areas:

 If you've been using a "Contact Us for Pricing" model on your website, it may be time to ditch it.
 For the past few years, we've seen a shift away from a full-service experience -- and now it has become imperative for brands to follow suit.
 The bottom line is that customers want to see a price before they make a decision -- otherwise, they will likely go elsewhere.